 Don’t get me wrong—I love IT guys—and gals.
 They keep our hardware running and all of us connected.
 We are the right and left brains of online everything.
-But just because they’re good with computers, it doesn’t mean they should be your Website Manager.
+But just because they’re good with computers, it doesn’t mean an IT guy should be your website manager.
+It’s Insane!

 I see it all the time.
 Clients use their IT team as their first line of defense when website updates are needed.
 Why?

 Because they lump anything related to the Internet and IT together.
 They know IT people are pretty handy with code so naturally, they can handle a website.
 And they think it’s cheaper.
 It isn’t.
 It’s going to cost you lost clients.
 That’s insane!

 - IT is left-brain work and involves hardware.